SNU-LIST/DeepRF_SLR/README.md

 This will generate 'MC_design_result.mat' that includes RF pulses.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details

 ## Acknowledgement

 For implementation of DeepRF_SLR, we adopted and modifed MATLAB codes from: